carmonalab/HiTME/README.md

 1. Seurat object metadata: `metadata`

-2. Cell type predictions for each cell in the dataset: \`predictions\`\`
+2. Cell type predictions for each cell in the data set: `predictions`

 3. Cell type composition for each layer of cell type prediction: `composition.` Including:

-    3.1. cell counts 3.2. frequency 3.3.
+    3.1.  cell counts
+    3.2.  frequency
+    3.3.
 CLR (Central log ratio)-transformed frequency

     ``` r
     # Run by